kleros109/abovethehollow/src/site/notes/07 Digital Garden/Above the Hollow 56.md

 ---
-{"dg-publish":true,"permalink":"/07-digital-garden/above-the-hollow-56/","tags":["ath"],"updated":"2025-06-15T10:27:03.674-07:00"}
+{"dg-publish":true,"permalink":"/07-digital-garden/above-the-hollow-56/","tags":["ath"],"updated":"2025-06-15T10:51:51.937-07:00"}
 ---

-Here is a summary of all notes added to my digital garden the last 7 days (as of 2025-06-14).
+Here is a summary of all notes added to my digital garden the last week.
 Each summary captures the main takeaway and includes a link to the original file.

 ## Philosophy and Wisdom